 Print Sports Physical Form in English in Spanish

 Student-Athlete Attendance Policy PDF

 Go To AthleticClearance.com

-This petition is intended for student-athlete/artists who possess a GPA of 4.0 or higher, are enrolled in multiple programs whose practices may conflict, or have employment conflicts.
+The petition below is intended for student-athlete/artists who possess a GPA of 4.0 or higher, are enrolled in multiple programs whose practices may conflict, or have employment conflicts.

 Cross Country - Boys & Girls Varsity, Junior Varsity

 Basketball, Girls - Varsity, Junior Varsity

 Soccer, Boys & Girls - Varsity, Junior Varsity www.nordhoffsoccer.org

 Wrestling, Boys, Girls – Varsity, Junior Varsity